RBMK/Modbus-RTU-Master-and-TCP-Client/README.md

 Simple Modbus RTU Master and TCP client with selection of data types and other useful options not seen in other utilities.
+Set and read bits and registers with various data types.
+Draw graph.
+Save everything into CSV.

 This program comes with absolutely no warranty.
 It can be unpredictable because of coded with Gemini.